 This stout Bristol City centre-half, nicknamed the 'India Rubber Man,' defied his physique to become a mainstay for England before World War I.

-Billy Wedlock, a Bristolian through and through, looked nothing like the archetypal footballer of the Edwardian era.
-Short and stocky, he earned the nickname 'India Rubber Man' for his surprising agility and bounce.
+Billy Wedlock won 26 caps for England between 1907 and 1914, a remarkable tally for a player from a second-tier club.
+Short and stocky, he earned the nickname 'India Rubber Man' for his surprising agility.
 His entire club career was devoted to Bristol City, with a brief interlude at Aberdare, where his intelligence and positioning made him a brilliant centre-half.
-Between 1907 and 1914, he won 26 caps for England, a remarkable tally for a player from a second-tier club, locking horns with the era's greats.
-His legacy was cemented when Bristol City named a stand at Ashton Gate in his honor, a testament to his enduring status as perhaps the club's greatest ever player.
-His career was ultimately cut short by the outbreak of the First World War, which brought a premature end to his playing days.
+Bristol City named a stand at Ashton Gate in his honor, a testament to his status as perhaps the club's greatest ever player.
+The outbreak of the First World War brought a premature end to his playing days.

 1860–1882